nicthegreatest/MilkDrop3/README.md

 This project is currently undergoing a significant refactoring effort to port the original Windows/DirectX codebase to a modern, cross-platform C++ application that can be compiled and run on Linux using OpenGL.

-The porting process is ongoing.
-The application now compiles and is capable of running, though it is not yet fully stable.
+The application now compiles and runs, opening a window.
+However, the screen is currently black, and the rendering pipeline is being actively debugged.

 For a detailed list of the major changes that have been completed, see [CHANGELOG.MD](CHANGELOG.MD).